 Snowmobiling`s big popularity boom in the mid-60s and early 70s saw local snowmobile clubs pop up across the province as enthusiasts began to assemble to share their passion for this new and exciting activity.
 Events and group rides were organized and clubhouses soon began to appear as a focal point for the clubs’ activities.
 Funding at this time was raised mostly via contributions and events such as dinners.
 With money being a scarce resource, any and all work needing to be carried out was done by volunteers, individuals motivated by a desire to improve and evolve the organization and activity.

 This trend continued with the arrival of grooming equipment and the establishment of formal trail systems.
 Trail maintenance, the construction of infrastructure and the installation of trail signage was undertaken by clubs, with members “pitching in” to get things done.
 In these early days of what would become organized snowmobiling, work and tasks were carried out in a more social, that is less formal, setting and atmosphere.
 And so it is that tens of thousands of dedicated volunteers helped to lay the foundation for what would become the world`s foremost snowmobile trail system.

 Despite snowmobiling in Quebec having graduated to the ranks of major tourism industries, the system still depends on approximately 4500 dedicated volunteers who contribute 800,000 hours annually.
-Whether it’s installing trail signage, negotiating land-use permissions, grooming trails, or selling trail permits, volunteers are still at the heart of the Quebec snowmobiling industry.
+Whether it’s installing trail signage, negotiating land-use permissions, grooming trails, volunteers are still at the heart of the Quebec snowmobiling industry.